Towards Data Auctions with Externalities: Social Welfare Maximization

 where $W_j^i$ is defined as the welfare contribution of bidder $j$ when (only) bidder $i$ chooses to not participate in the auction to be, for $j \in N \sm i$:

-maximizes social welfare among all DSIC and ex-post IR auctions, and has no positive transfer. \end{theorem}
+maximizes the welfare among all DSIC and ex-post IR auctions, and has no positive transfer. \end{theorem}

-A full proof of this theorem is given in Appendix \ref{appendix:vcgprops}.
-Below, we provide a sketch of the proof to illustrate how the structure of the solution arises.

-\paragraph{Proof Sketch.} To derive the efficient allocation, note that by rearranging terms, we can express the social welfare objective~\eqref{eq:sw_main} as

-where we let $W_i\eqdef v_i - \sum_{j \in N \sm i} \eta_{j\gets i}$ represent the ``welfare contribution'' of bidder $i$, that is, the net contribution to the social welfare, $\sw$, if bidder $i$ were allocated the good.
-As we shall see, a constant theme for the efficient and optimal mechanisms studied in this paper is that $W_i$, or variants thereof, is the key quantity determining the allocation of bidder $i$.
-Since \eqref{eq:sw1_SW2} is linear in the allocations $x_i$, it easily follows that the welfare-maximizing, or efficient, allocation under the above constraints is simply to allocate whenever $W_i$ is nonnegative, implying \eqref{eq:sw1_x}.
-As was alluded to in Section \ref{sec:auctionsetup}, although $x_i$ is only constrained to be in $[0,1]$, the optimal allocation turns out to be one of two extremes: either allocate all data or none of it to a bidder.

-Note that bidder $i$'s payment $p_i(\bt)$ can be interpreted as the sum of the change in welfare if she leaves the auction and the sum of externalities she induces in the current allocation.
-In Appendix \ref{appendix:vcgprops}, we verify that the allocation and associated payment functions and outside options satisfy the properties of DSIC, ex-post IR, and no positive transfer as claimed.
+A full proof of this theorem is given in \Cref{appendix:vcgprops}.
+The result is quite intuitive: if a bidder $i$'s contribution to the overall welfare, $W_i$, is positive, then bidder $i$ receives the good.
+Each bidder's payment can be interpreted as the sum of the change in welfare if they leaves the auction and the sum of externalities they induces in the current allocation.

-\begin{remark} Note that the welfare-maximizing VCG mechanism does not guarantee that each bidder's net utility will be nonnegative, but rather no less than the utility if the bidder were to not participate in the auction, which could be negative due to externalities.
+\paragraph{} A feature of the welfare-maximizing VCG mechanism in our setting is that it does not guarantee that each bidder's net utility will be nonnegative, but rather no less than the bidder's reservation utility, which could be negative due to externalities.
 Further, while we choose the outside option to be the welfare-maximizing auction with the remaining bidders, as is natural, we could instead have declared the ensuing auction to have any feasible allocation rule for the bidders $N\sm i$ that does not depend on bidder $i$'s bid.
 For instance, a feasible outside option is to allocate all data to every $j \in N \sm i$ if bidder $i$ does not participate, resulting in utility $u_i(\emptyset, \bt_{-i}; t_i, \bt_{-i}) = -\sum_{j \in N \sm i}\eta_{i\gets j}$.
 This is in fact the worst possible outside option for bidder $i$, which thereby increases the set of IR-satisfying mechanisms.
-Indeed, as discussed in Section \ref{sec:RM}, this worst-case outside option is the revenue-optimal one. \end{remark}
+Indeed, as discussed in \cref{sec:RM}, this worst-case outside option is the revenue-optimal one.